 When hiring a full-time office assistant, you might need to sign a long-term employment contract.
 But when you hire a remote assistant, you are free of these obligations.

-One of the biggest perks of hiring a virtual assistant remotely is that they don’t come with long-term contracts.
+One of the biggest perks of hiring a personal assistant remotely is that they don’t come with long-term contracts.
 Instead, you can sign contracts as short as one month and extend them if you like the quality of their work.

 7. Consider The Onboarding and Training Period